SeriousOldMan/Simulator-Controller/README.md

 15. [Expert guide to race settings](https://youtu.be/UeD397KFEhg) - This video will give you a complete overview over all the settings used by the Race Assistants, for example all the stuff needed by the Race Engineer to handle a successful pitstop in even the worst conditions.

+16. [Create your own voice commands](https://youtu.be/QJtKu3I75Vs) - In this video you will learn how to define your own voice commands to control not only any part of Simulator Controller, but also all functionalities of  your simulation games.

 This list will be extended from time to time to cover new functionalities.

 ### Discord Community